Preliminary assessment unable to access full type description.

 Why suggested for a Global Red List Assessment?

-Chanterelle species to be assessed as part of the chanterelle comprehensive project, but dropped as combined in Clitopilus by Singer
+Chanterelle species to be assessed as part of the chanterelle comprehensive project - drop as is a synonym.

 Population and Trends